Article

 Your next step is to decide which work visa best suits your needs.
 There are two main options: the O-1 and the L-1.

 Many foreign entrepreneurs choose the O-1 for its flexibility.
-You can stay for up to three years on the visa and apply for unlimited extensions.
+You can stay on the visa for up to three years and apply for unlimited extensions.

 Consider the L-1 instead if your spouse intends to work from the US.
 The L-2 dependent visa automatically gives them the right to employment.
 Either your partner can look for jobs within the country or continue doing their current job remotely.